How to Protect Your Company from Phone Hacking Scams

 While this may sound scary, and it can be, hackers mostly target small business.
 The New York Times reports that these scams cost victims $4.73 billion globally last year.
 With that in mind, it’s important to keep an eye out for any of the current phone hacking scams that are happing now.

-How Are Phones Hacked?
+How Phones are Hacked

 Hackers take advantage of lax security as well as confusing and nonexistent international regulations for phone communication.
 Instead of hacking trunk lines, hackers break into PBXs (private branch exchanges).
 Once they have access they can use all available lines to dial international premium-rate numbers, racking up major charges.